- admin

 Why dentists choose zirconia

-Real zirconia costs in Turkey (2026)
+Real zirconia crown costs in Turkey (2026)

 | Treatment option | Typical abroad range | IST Smile Experts starting point | What changes the final figure |